Nigerien crisis (2023–2024): 2 December

 Niger, along with Burkina Faso, announced that they would withdraw from the G5 Sahel, stating that the alliance was failing to reach its objectives.

 3 December

-A delegation from Russia led by deputy defense minister Yunus-bek Yevkurov arrived in Niger to meet with Tchiani and defense minister Salifou Mody, with additional meetings held the following day to discuss military and defense issues.
+A delegation from Russia led by deputy defense minister Yunus-bek Yevkurov arrived in Niger to meet with Tiani and defense minister Salifou Mody, with additional meetings held the following day to discuss military and defense issues.

 4 December

 The Nigerien foreign ministry said the government had decided to "withdraw the privileges and immunities granted" under the EU Military Partnership Mission in Niger launched in February 2023 as well as from the EU Civilian Capacity-Building Mission established in 2012 to strengthen Niger's internal security sector.

 8 December

-Tchiani met with Togolese President Faure Gnassingbé during a visit to Lomé to strengthen relations between the two countries.
+Tiani met with Togolese President Faure Gnassingbé during a visit to Lomé to strengthen relations between the two countries.
 Both leaders "reaffirmed the will to strengthen bilateral cooperation", and a Togolese embassy in Niamey was announced to be opened.